Anti-FARC conservative wins in Colombia, faces leftist in runoff - Journal du Cameroun

 The peace deal, in effect for little more than a year, remains fragile.

-The FARC, now in the form of a political party, did not win much support in March legislative elections, failing to add to the 10 parliamentary seats it was awarded in the peace deal.
+The FARC’s political party did not win much support in March’s legislative elections, failing to add to the 10 parliamentary seats it was awarded in the peace deal.

 “What we Colombians want is that those who have committed crimes against humanity be punished by proportional penalties, which is incompatible with political representation, so that there is no impunity,” Duque recently told AFP.